arjanvdmeij/msp4-bricksticker/README.md

 By the time that became clear, I was on route to upgrade from Stripe v2 to Stripe v3.
 This needs finishing still, but hiding the form field in its own separate `div` solved the problem with payments.

+Another interesting bug was trying to apply migrations to the databse after I had split off a settings file specifically for the production environment on Heroku.
+In booting on Heroku a check was built in to perform any migrations needed, which it did.
+Based on the general Dev/Travis configuration.
+And once done, boot the application using the production settings.
+Needless to say settings are now integrated again in a single file and settings are applied based on an environment variable.

 Any other things I've run into were simply my fault, and corrected on-the-go whenever needed.
 Whenever a page was changed, adjustments were made to parts broken elsewhere.
 This mostly applies to the HTML and CSS where changes for specific screensizes would break things.
 I do not consider those bugs however.

 ## Deployment